Clinton calls for an end to U.S. immigration raids

 Polls show Clinton, the front-runner for the Democratic nomination in the November election, is clinging to a narrow lead over Sanders in Iowa, which kicks off the nominating race on Feb.
 1. The polls show she trails him in the next state to vote, New Hampshire.

-The recent raids pursued families with undocumented members, in what some immigration groups viewed as a response by officials to a deter Central Americans flooding across the boder in the southwest.
+The recent raids pursued families with undocumented members, in what some immigration groups viewed as a response by officials to a deter Central Americans flooding across the border in the southwest.

 Sanders said the United States should be careful in deporting the undocumented back to potentially unstable situations in Central America.